Skip to main content

 Updating our Official Community Plan and Zoning Bylaw

 In November 2025, the Province of British Columbia enacted Bill 25, new housing legislation that allows more property owners in the city to add more housing units to their lots over time, including in the city’s heritage areas.
-To comply with this legislation, the City must update its Official Community Plan (OCP) and Zoning Bylaw by June 30, 2026.
+To comply with this legislation, the City is required to update its Zoning Bylaw by June 30, 2026.
 As part of those updates, we invite the community to learn about Bill 25 and share your input on heritage character neighbourhoods.

 • Allow up to 6 housing units per lot in areas with 400 metres of a frequent transit bus stop